Codecademy/docs/content/swiftui/concepts/views/terms/roundedrectangle/roundedrectangle.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`RoundedRectangle`** view is a pre-built rectangular shape with rounded corners that is aligned inside the frame of the `View` containing it, and can be visually modified as desired.
+The **`RoundedRectangle`** view is a pre-built rectangular shape with rounded corners that is aligned inside the frame of the `View` containing it.

 SwiftUI has several built-in shapes, such as a [rectangle](https://www.codecademy.com/resources/docs/swiftui/views/rectangle), ellipse, and capsule.